ansys/pyansys-dev-guide/doc/source/getting-started/administration.rst

 .. card:: |uncheck| The project is compliant with PyAnsys style guidelines

     * The layout of the project follows the :ref:`Packaging style` guidelines.
-    * :ref:`Testing` guarantees at least 80% of code coverage.
+    * :ref:`Testing` guarantees at least 80% code coverage.
     * The project follows the :ref:`Documentation style` guidelines.
     * The examples in the source code docstrings are tested.
-    * Documentation examples are presented in the form of a gallery.
+    * The documentation examples are presented in the form of a gallery.
     * The package builds properly.
-    * The project contains uses CI/CD with all the :ref:`Required workflows`.
+    * The project uses CI/CD with all the :ref:`Required workflows`.
     * The CI/CD pipeline generates project :ref:`artifacts`.

 .. card:: |uncheck| The GitHub repository is properly secured

-    * Repository is compliant with the :ref:`General configuration`.
+    * The repository is compliant with the :ref:`General configuration`.
     * :ref:`Branch protection` is enabled.
     * :ref:`Tag protection` is enabled.
     * :ref:`Workflow protection` is enabled.